Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 An IT degree can help you educationally prepare for career enhancement opportunities.
 Those with a bachelor’s degree in information technology may have the skills required for management roles, for example.

-With the continued growth of the tech industry, the demand for qualified IT professionals is projected to increase between 2021 and 2031.
+With the continued growth of the tech industry, the demand for qualified IT professionals is projected to increase from 2022 to 2032.
 As a result, holding a bachelor’s degree in information technology can help job seekers when applying for IT positions.

 Getting into IT without a degree